panbanda/kohana-cdm/README.md

 ### Modify the Config File

-Move config/cdm.php to your application config directory and modify your Amazon security information as Cassandra indicates.
+Move config/cdm.php to your application config directory and modify.

 ### Code Away!